V-Sekai/manuals/decisions/20241112-godot-animation-streaming.md

 3. **Cutscenes and Cinematics**: Long cutscenes and cinematic sequences can be streamed to avoid loading large animation files simultaneously, ensuring smooth transitions and playback.

 4. **NPC Interactions**: Non-player characters (NPCs) in open-world games may have varied and lengthy interaction animations.
-Streaming these animations allows for more complex and varied NPC behaviors without compromising performance.
+Streaming these animations allows for more complex and varied NPC behaviours without compromising performance.

 ## The Downsides